 A prospective, randomized controlled study published in Supportive Care in Cancer demonstrated that our Flexitouch System provides better clinical outcomes as compared to those achieved with a basic pneumatic compression device for home-based treatment of breast cancer-related lymphedema.
 The study was conducted in the United States and involved 36 patients.
 This number of participants in the study is considered to be a small sample size and a limitation of the study.
 The patients were randomized to our Flexitouch System or a basic pneumatic compression device used for home treatment of one-hour per day for 12 weeks.
 The basic pneumatic compression device used in the study was a Bio Compression 2004 Sequential Circulator pneumatic compression device.
 The material difference between our Flexitouch System and the Bio Compression 2004 Sequential Circulator is the ability of our Flexitouch System to apply calibrated gradient pressure.
-The Bio Compression 2004 Sequential Circulator is considered a segmented device without calibrated gradient pressure, which is billed under HCPCS Code E0651.
+The Bio Compression 2004 Sequential Circulator is the ability of our Flexitouch System to apply calibrated gradient pressure.
+The Bio Compression 2004 Sequented device without calibrated gradient pressure, which is billed under HCPCS Code E0651.
 Our Flexitouch System is considered a segmented device with calibrated gradient pressure, which is billed under HCPCS Code E0652.
 A segmented device with calibrated gradient pressure for purposes of HCPCS Codes is distinguished by a manual control on at least three outflow ports which can deliver an individually determined pressure to each segmental unit.